 (even with a mix of extra-curricular and other summer activities) since they are tackling topics they know they can solve and are familiar with.

-Each of the levels in the Kumon Programs cover topics essential to meet their respective goals – self-study of high school math with ease for the Math Program and development of reading comprehension ability and the ability to read widely for the Reading Program.
+Each of the levels in the Kumon Programs covers topics essential to meet their respective goals – self-study of high school math with ease for the Math Program and development of reading comprehension ability and the ability to read widely for the Reading Program.

 As they start to tackle advanced topics when they progress from one level to the next, students gain the following aspects: